 - Cheques - Made payable to "The Scottish Court Service"

-- Debit Card & Credit Card - Please check which types of card are acceptable with the appropriate court
+- Debit Card and Credit Card - Please check which types of card are acceptable with the appropriate court

 - Postal Order - Made payable to "The Scottish Court Service"